-- Over the past year we have been working to enhance our approach to supplier relationship management (SRM) and increase transparency around the minimum standards we expect from our suppliers on sustainability issues, including modern slavery.
-In August 2021, we undertook an external benchmark of our SRM programme, inclusive of ESG, which we have done for the past few years to help support programme maturity and growth, and enhanced the sustainability provisions within our standard supplier terms.
-We will continue to review and monitor our policies, processes and approach. - Through our Sustainable Procurement Programme and engagement with sustainability ratings provider EcoVadis, we received sustainability and carbon scorecards for our key suppliers, which has helped us to better understand their positive and negative environmental and social impact and allowed us to work with them to support any corrective action.
+- Through our Sustainable Procurement Programme and engagement with sustainability ratings provider EcoVadis, we have received sustainability and carbon scorecards for our key suppliers, which has helped us to better understand their positive and negative environmental and social impact and allowed us to work with them to support any corrective action.
 The assessments are tailored to each supplier and how they operate, with the intention of building relationships that foster continual improvement.
-The scorecards can be accessed by other EcoVadis clients, which means any improvements in performance can have a positive influence on suppliers' business prospects as well.
-Where we have identified suppliers with a labour and human rights score below the recommended average, as indicated by EcoVadis, we have connected with them to support improvement. - One of our IT suppliers has recently undergone its annual sustainability assessment, which when they first completed it in FY21 identified shortcomings in the labour and human rights pillar, as well as other pillars related to its ethical practices and controls, and meant that it did not receive a medal from EcoVadis.
-Please refer to the 'Resources' section of EcoVadis' website, where you can find more detail regarding the sustainability assessment process, methodology and medal criteria.
-In response, we worked with this supplier to support education and awareness, and the supplier engaged an external third-party consultant to help it improve its sustainability performance.
-This resulted in the supplier taking steps to enhance the ethical practices and controls it has in place related to labour and human rights, including reporting.
-The supplier was awarded a bronze medal by EcoVadis in FY22. - We have started to review the recruitment practices of high risk sector suppliers to one of our UK offices.
+The scorecards can be accessed by other EcoVadis clients, which means any improvements in performance can have a positive influence on suppliers with an environmental, labour and human rights, ethics or sustainable procurement score below the recommended average during the reporting period, as indicated by EcoVadis, we have connected with them to support improvement. - One of our IT suppliers has recently undergone its annual sustainability assessment, which, when it first completed it in FY21, identified shortcomings in the labour and human rights pillar, as well as other pillars related to its ethical practices and controls, and meant that it did not receive a medal from EcoVadis.
+In response, we worked with this supplier to support education, awareness and progress against identified corrective actions as part of service review meetings.
+In FY22, the supplier was awarded a bronze medal and in FY23, it increased its score and has been awarded a silver medal for its sustainability performance. - For more details, please refer to our Sustainable Procurement Programme FY23 Report.